TylerAlsop/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach allows you to edit the original array.
+    .map creates a new array.

 2. What is the difference between a function and a method?

+    A method is a function inside of an object.

 3. What is closure?